Knowledge to

 3

 The main source of energy for the body is sugar.
 Muscles, especially, use a lot of sugar when they contract during exercise.
 Many doctors and dietitians recommend adding exercise to a workout routine to complement the action of medications and keep blood sugars controlled.
+But how exactly does exercise lower glucose?
+How much and what types of exercise do you need?
+When should you exercise?

 There are a few ways that exercise lowers blood glucose: